Lanreath/Inventory-Management-System/Developer Guide.md

 Each filter has a setter method and a clear method e.g. `filterCustomerByName()`, `clearCustomerNameFilter()`.
 These filters make use of `ObjectProperty` to bind changes in multiple `Predicate` objects to the `ObservableList` corresponding to each DAO model.
 Any changes to the filters are reflected in the list of the corresponding data model in the data access objects and is reflected in the UI.

+#### Management

+The `CustomerManagement`, `ProductManagement`, `PartManagement`, and `TransferManagement` classes are used to handle any user operations which involve CRUD and filtering operations.
+These classes interact with DAO and filters while ensuring relationships between the models are maintained.

+Each management object is initialised

 #### Quantities

+#### Export Util

 ### UI